 2.0-liter inline-4 and permanent magnet AC synchronous motor (plug-in hybrid) 195 horsepower (total, with full battery charge) 129 lb-ft of torque @ 4,000 rpm (gasoline engine only) EPA city/highway fuel economy: 44/41 mpg

-A base 2014 Ford Fusion S has a Manufacturer's Suggested Retail Price (MSRP) starting just under $23,000.
-On the other end of the spectrum, a loaded Titanium model with all-wheel drive can reach over $40,000.
-Regular Hybrid models start just under $27,000, while the Energi plug-in hybrid starts just under $40,000.
-At its starting price, the Fusion is in line with segment leader Toyota Camry and the Honda Accord, Nissan Altima, and Chevy Malibu.
-The VW Passat, Hyundai Sonata, and AWD Subaru Legacy undercut the Fusion's starting price.
-Be sure to check the Fair Purchase Price before buying to see what others in your area are actually paying for the 2014 Fusion.
+Prices for the base model 2015 Ford Fusion S start just over $23,000, while the midrange SE's price is right under $25,000.
+Titanium models run quite a bit higher, starting at about $31,500, however they do come with much more standard equipment.
+Add $2,000 if you want all-wheel drive on SE or Titanium models.
+On the green side of things, a regular Fusion Hybrid sedan starts at about $27,500, while the Energi plug-in hybrid starts at about $35,500.
+All those prices are in line with its competition, like the Toyota Camry, Honda Accord, Nissan Altima, and Chevy Malibu.
+Be sure to check the Fair Purchase Price before buying to see what others in your area are actually paying for the 2015 Fusion.
 Looking ahead, we predict the Fusion's resale value to be near the top of this class, close to the Toyota Camry and Honda Accord.

 Cons: "I wish Ford had a better included warranty."